Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 12 Job Searching Tips That Work: Get More Job Interviews

 You have seen the perfect job advertised in job listings.
 You have the skills, expertise, experience, and qualifications.
-But how do you make sure you are successful and get an interview?
+But how do you ensure success and get an interview?

 Here are 12 simple and easy job search tips for a successful job hunt.